Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$

-We consider what happens when the mean local Raman coordinate $\expe{Q}$, is homogeneously displaced by intense mid-IR laser light.
-As they are inversion symmetric, Raman modes are driven by the laser non-linearly through the Hamiltonian, $H_{R} \propto E^2(t) Q$ where $E(t)$ is the electric field of the laser light (e.g. via their Raman activity\cite{Gunnarsson_04} or anharmonic coupling with linearly driven IR-active modes\cite{Forst_11}).
-Non-linear driving induces a shift in the average position of the Raman modes during the pump pulse, a phononic equivalent of optical rectification.

-Displacing $\expe{Q}$ hybridizes the upper and lower bands.
-In the limit of $g \expe{Q} \ll \Delta E$, shifting $\expe{Q}$ facilitates virtual, inter-orbital transitions between occupied $c$ and unoccupied $d$ levels.
-A pair of $c$ electrons at the same site can then take advantage of energetic benefit of this facilitated virtual tunneling and form a local, singlet pair.
-As this tunneling depends explicitly on $\expe{Q}$, so too will the pairing interaction---a photo-tunable virtual Suhl-Kondo effect \cite{Suhl_59,Kondo_63}.
-We rigorize the intuition presented by deriving, for instantaneous values of $\expe{Q}$, an attractive Hubbard Hamiltonian for effective lower-band $f$ electrons, of the form:
+We consider what happens when the mean local Raman coordinate $\expe{Q}$ is homogeneously distorted by driving the system with intense, off-resonant laser light.
+For orientation, in the experiments performed on \ch{K3C60}\cite{Budden_21}, the solid is driven at $41~\textrm{THz}$, whereas relevant, strongly coupled Raman phonons are found below $22~\textrm{THz}$.
+Furthermore, as they are inversion symmetric, Raman modes are driven by the laser non-linearly through the Hamiltonian, $H_{R} \propto E^2(t) Q$, where $E(t)$ is the electric field of the laser light\cite{Gunnarsson_04, Forst_11}.
+Non-linear, off-resonant driving rectifies the average position of the Raman mode during driving, displacing $\expe{Q}$ and hybridizing the upper and lower bands.
+To build intuition for this hybridization, we examine the limit of $g \expe{Q} \ll \Delta E$.
+Shifting $\expe{Q}$ facilitates virtual, inter-orbital transitions between occupied $c$ and unoccupied $d$ levels.
+A pair of $c$ electrons at the same site can energetically benefit from this virtual tunneling and form a local, singlet pair.
+As the tunneling is enhanced by increasing $\expe{Q}$, shifting $\expe{Q}$ photo-enhances local pair formation.
+We rigorize this intuition by deriving in the Methods, for instantaneous $\expe{Q}$, an attractive Hubbard Hamiltonian for effective lower-band $f$ electrons: